 The first time you access these additional features, you must read and accept a separate real-time quote agreement.
 The real-time quote agreement is a supplement to this Agreement and provides additional terms and conditions that govern use of market data and the various exchange networks.

-You also understand that the following roles and responsibilities apply to your Brokerage Account:
+You also understand that the following roles and responsibilities apply to your U.S. Bancorp Investments self-directed account(s):

 As a self-directed investor, you appoint U.S. Bancorp Investments as your agent and authorize U.S. Bancorp Investments to take the following actions:

-Unless you expressly request to place an order as a “short” sale, and we grant that request, any order directing the sale of property shall be deemed to be a “long” sale.
+Sell orders: Unless you expressly request to place an order as a “short” sale, and we grant that request, any order directing the sale of property shall be deemed to be a “long” sale.
 You also warrant and represent that you are the owner of the property that is the subject of such order and agree to deliver the property to us in negotiable form on or before the settlement date.
 In the event that you fail to deliver the property by the close of business on the settlement date, we are authorized, in our discretion and without notice to you, to i) delay settlement, ii) purchase comparable property to cover your position, or iii) cancel the transaction.
-We may also charge any loss (including Interest), commission and fees to your Brokerage Account.
+We may also charge any loss (including Interest), commission and fees to your U.S. Bancorp Investments self-directed account(s).

-For property that you direct us to purchase on your behalf, you agree to provide sufficient collected funds to cover such purchase on or before the settlement date.
-In the event that you fail to provide sufficient funds, we are authorized, in our discretion and without notice to you, to i) charge a reasonable rate of interest, ii) liquidate the property subject of the buy order, or iii) sell other property owned by you and held in any Brokerage Account.
-We may also charge any consequential loss to your Brokerage Account.
+Buy orders: For property that you direct us to purchase on your behalf, you agree to provide sufficient collected funds to cover such purchase on or before the settlement date.
+In the event that you fail to provide sufficient funds, we are authorized, in our discretion and without notice to you, to i) charge a reasonable rate of interest, ii) liquidate the property subject of the buy order, or iii) sell other property owned by you and held in any U.S. Bancorp Investments self-directed account(s).
+We may also charge any consequential loss to your U.S. Bancorp Investments self-directed account(s).

-Restrictions on Trading: You understand that U.S. Bancorp Investments may, in its discretion, prohibit or restrict the trading of securities, or the substitution of securities, in any of your Brokerage Accounts.
+Restrictions on Trading: You understand that U.S. Bancorp Investments may, in its discretion, prohibit or restrict the trading of securities, or the substitution of securities, in any of your U.S. Bancorp Investments self-directed account(s).

 Extraordinary Events: You understand that U.S. Bancorp Investments shall not be liable for loss caused directly or indirectly by government restrictions, exchange or market rulings, suspension of trading, war, strikes, natural disasters or any other conditions or causes beyond U.S. Bancorp Investments’ control or anticipation, including, but not limited to, delays in the transmission of orders due to breakdown or failure of transmission or communication facilities.
 You agree to indemnify and hold U.S. Bancorp Investments harmless from any loss, damage or liability arising out of any transaction in which it acts, directly or indirectly, as your agent, absent any willful or grossly negligent conduct by U.S. Bancorp Investments.